Depression Treatment

 Seeking rehab for depression is already a major step in the road to recovery.
 At Palladium Private, we offer a residential depression rehab program that makes sure that step counts.

 The Palladium Private holistic, integrative program is supported by Rational Emotional Behaviour Therapy (REBT), Cognitive Behaviour Therapy (CBT), Acceptance Change Therapy (ACT) – underpinned by Mindfulness Training.
 Our approach is accompanied by nutritious meals prepared by our chefs, with attention given to every aspect of your psychological and physiological health by our personal trainers, yoga teachers, acupuncturists, relaxation and remedial massage therapists.
-If you or someone you love needs intervention with their depression, we invite you to speak with one of our admissions consultants about tailoring a program best suited for your needs.
+If you or someone you love needs intervention with their depression, we invite you to speak with one of our Intake Consultants about tailoring a program best suited for your needs.
 Simply fill in our online enquiry form and we’ll get back to you or call us at Palladium Private on 1300 293 206.

 What Causes Depression?